Classifier or Prompt: A Case Study on Legal Requirements Traceability: Evaluation

-\romina{To more effectively illustrate how \RICE and the baselines perform on a per-requirement basis, we report their \emph{MR} and \emph{Cost} values.
+To more effectively illustrate how \RICE and the baselines perform on a per-requirement basis, we report their \emph{MR} and \emph{Cost} values.
 Figure~\ref{fig:RQ4_mrcost} depicts the performance of each prompt.
 The vertical position of each circle indicates the average recall for retrieving trace links for an individual requirement, while the circle’s radius reflects the total number of retrieved links, including both TPs and FPs.
-As visible, on average, \RICE achieves the highest recall at 84\% while retrieving only 9.5\% of all provisions. }
+As visible, on average, \RICE achieves the highest recall at 84\% while retrieving only 9.5\% of all provisions.

 At the requirements level, the number of exact matches is very low for \RICE.
 We note that \RICE outputs at least one regulatory code for each requirement (based on our prompt of Section~\ref{subsec:Prompting_LLMs}) even when requirements do not have any trace links in the ground truth.
 This is one explanation for the sharp decrease in exact matches.
 Despite this, the number of partial matches has increased significantly, thereby improving the overall success rate.
-While one would ideally like an approach with a high exact-match rate, we note that the results remain beneficial, as we discuss next.
+While an approach with a high exact-match rate would be ideal, the results remain beneficial, as discussed next.

 Fig.~\ref{fig:RQ4_FPsAnalysis} shows the split of partially matched requirements for the number of FPs.
 For instance, for RD1, there were 56 partially matched requirements.
 Of these, 24 (42.9\%) had only one FP, 25 (44.6\%) had two FPs, and the remaining 7 (12.5\%) had three FPs.
 As seen in the figure, across all four documents, there were very few requirements with four FPs.
-This indicates that most partially matched requirements had a manageable number of FPs, typically ranging from one to three.
+This indicates that most partially matched requirements had a manageable number of FPs, typically between 1 and 3.
 This result is significant because it suggests that the model's outputs are not overwhelming for analysts to process.
-Fewer FPs per requirement allow analysts to efficiently review and validate the suggested trace links, reducing their cognitive load.
+Fewer FPs per requirement allow analysts to review and validate the proposed trace links more efficiently, reducing their cognitive load.
 Instead of starting from scratch or sifting through a vast set of 26 possible provisions per requirement, analysts can focus on validating and refining a much smaller, pre-filtered set of trace links.
-This aligns with the principle of assisted decision-making~\cite{skitka1999does}, in which automated tools augment human judgment by narrowing options.
+This aligns with the principle of assisted decision-making~\cite{skitka1999does}, in which automated tools augment human judgment by narrowing the set of options.